MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-  - **CountExceptionForward- Count of the forwarded Meetings Exceptions**
+  - **CountExceptionForward** - Count of the forwarded Meetings Exceptions

-  - **CountExceptionForwardAsiCal- Count of the forwarded Meetings Exceptions as an iCal**
+  - **CountExceptionForwardAsiCal** - Count of the forwarded Meetings Exceptions as an iCal
+  -

-  - **CountExceptionForwardInSplit- Count of the forwarded Meetings Exceptions from the Split Menu in Ribbon**
+  - **CountExceptionForwardInSplit** - Count of the forwarded Meetings Exceptions from the Split Menu in Ribbon

-  - **CountExceptionForwardWithAttach- Count of the forwarded Meetings Exceptions as an Attachment**
+  - **CountExceptionForwardWithAttach** - Count of the forwarded Meetings Exceptions as an Attachment

-  - **CountRecurringForward- Count of the forwarded Recurring Meetings**
+  - **CountRecurringForward** - Count of the forwarded Recurring Meetings

-  - **CountRecurringForwardAsiCal- Count of the forwarded Recurring Meetings as an iCal**
+  - **CountRecurringForwardAsiCal** - Count of the forwarded Recurring Meetings as an iCal

-  - **CountRecurringForwardInSplit**- Count of the forwarded Recurring Meetings from the Split Menu in Ribbon
+  - **CountRecurringForwardInSplit** - Count of the forwarded Recurring Meetings from the Split Menu in Ribbon

-  - **CountRecurringForwardWithAttach- Count of the forwarded Recurring Meetings as an Attachment**
+  - **CountRecurringForwardWithAttach** - Count of the forwarded Recurring Meetings as an Attachment

-  - **CountSingleForward- Count of the forwarded Single Meetings**
+  - **CountSingleForward** - Count of the forwarded Single Meetings

-  - **CountSingleForwardAsiCal- Count of the forwarded Single Meetings as an iCal**
+  - **CountSingleForwardAsiCal** - Count of the forwarded Single Meetings as an iCal

-  - **CountSingleForwardInSplit- Count of the forwarded Single Meetings from the Split Menu in Ribbon**
+  - **CountSingleForwardInSplit** - Count of the forwarded Single Meetings from the Split Menu in Ribbon

-  - **CountSingleForwardWithAttach- Count of the forwarded Single Meetings as an Attachment**
+  - **CountSingleForwardWithAttach** - Count of the forwarded Single Meetings as an Attachment

-  - **HResult- ErrorCode**
+  - **HResult** - ErrorCode

-  - **OlkViewName -- Indicates Mail, Calendar, or Inspector View**
+  - **OlkViewName** - Indicates Mail, Calendar, or Inspector View

 #### Office.Outlook.Desktop.OutlookCalendarUsageErr.MeetRcpt.ReplyActions.Rule.O16